Digital Mission Blog

 Bo Ji has published a video with 8 practical tips for pitching to Chinese investors.

 Chinwag is planning two Digital Missions to China in 2017, one focused on Fintech, the other on digital media, social media and marketing.
-Register your interest for the Digital Mission China Fintech mission here.
+The Digital Mission China Fintech 2017 details are now live.
 Subscribe to the free Digital Mission newsletter for more details and follow @DigitalMission.